Consider Obtaining a Deficiency Judgment If a Foreclosure Sale isn’t Sufficient

 If you as the lender successfully obtain a deficiency judgment, the borrower is liable for the amount designated by the judgment.
 It is important to work with a real estate attorney to ensure that the amount of your deficiency judgment is sufficient to recoup your losses.

 Florida courts have flexibility regarding the amount of a deficiency, but a deficiency judgment cannot exceed the difference between the outstanding balance and the fair market value of the property as of the date of sale.
-Every state handles deficiency judgments somewhat differently, so it is important to work with a Estate Planning Attorney in Fort Lauderdale who is familiar with the State of Florida’s real estate and mortgage laws.
+Every state handles deficiency judgments somewhat differently, so it is important to work with an attorney in Fort Lauderdale who is familiar with the State of Florida’s real estate and mortgage laws.

 When Should a Lender Contact a Real Estate Litigation Attorney